Skip to main content

 Sharing platterPlatter recipe2

-Direct Ingredient POS Mapping
+Direct ingredient POS mapping

 A POS item can also be mapped directly to an ingredient instead of a recipe.
 This is useful for simple items that do not need a full recipe.
-Example:

 POS itemDirect mapping